qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 E       NameError: name 'invoicer_app' is not defined
 ```

-and adding code step by step, the implementation looks similar to the click example above:
+Adding code step by step, the implementation looks similar to the click example above:

 ~~~python
 @click.group(name='invoicer')